Skip advert

 Advertisement

 Depending on who you ask, part-worn tyres are either a great money-saver or a risky gamble.
-So we've put together some tips
+But should you buy part-worn tyres and what are the risks involved?

-You may have seen signs advertising part-worn tyres for sale at the side of the road and wondered - what are they precisely?
-Well, to some, they're a cheap and easy way to get new rubber fitted to their car, but to others, they're simply too risky, or even dangerous, to consider.
+You may have seen part-worn tyres for sale at the side of the road or online and wondered, what are part-worn tyres?
+To some, they’re a cheap and easy way to get new rubber fitted to their car, but to others, they’re simply too risky or dangerous to consider.

-Part-worn tyres are exactly as you would expect - tyres that have already been used.
-You'll usually find part-worn tyres being sold by scrap merchants or other sources that deal with second-hand cars or write-offs, as the selling of old tyres is seen as a way of earning a little extra cash on the side.
-If a vendor is scrapping a car, they will try and salvage its tyres too, if they think they are worth saving.
+Part-worn tyres are exactly as you would expect - tyres which have already been used.
+You’ll usually find part-worn tyres being sold at car recycling facilities, scrap merchants or other sources that deal with second-hand cars or insurance write-offs, as the selling of old tyres is seen as a way of making a little extra money on the side.
+If a vendor is scrapping a car, they may try and salvage the tyres too, if they think they are worth saving.

-However, opinion on what constitutes a salvageable tyre can vary between people, and one person's 'safe' tyre could be considered lethal by somebody else.
-Buying a part-worn tyre is much like buying a second-hand electrical product - you don't have any comeback if there is something wrong with it, and if you have an accident that can be squarely blamed on the fitting of part-worn tyres, then you don't have any legal comeback if you want compensation.
+However, opinion on what constitutes a salvageable tyre can vary, and one person’s ‘safe’ tyre could be considered dangerous by somebody else.
+Buying a part-worn tyre is much like buying a second-hand electrical product – you don’t have any comeback if there is something wrong with it, and if you have an accident that can be squarely blamed on the fitting of a part-worn tyres, then you don’t have any legal recourse if you want compensation.

 Advertisement - Article continues below